 Best place to build wealth is where Population Grows, Income Grows, and Jobs Grow

 As we have all observed, major events such as COVID-19 can cause ALL trends to shift overnight.
-COVID resulted in an immediate drop in Gross Domestic Product (GDP) as businesses all across the country either reduced services or completely shutdown.
+COVID resulted in an immediate drop in Gross Domestic Product (GDP) as businesses all across the country either reduced services or completely shut down.
 With government stimulus and many businesses reopening after the shutdowns, there was an immediate reversal of the downward trend.
 The disruption in the overall indicators did not undermine the information gained from the historical trends.

-As was expected, the country’s cities with positives in the 3 primary growth trend indicators that affect real estate values were the areas where real estate markets were least affected by COVID and the first to recover.
+As was expected, the country’s cities with positives in the three primary growth trend indicators that affect real estate values were the areas where real estate markets were least affected by COVID and the first to recover.

 Impact of Covid-19 on Real Estate Sector

 While the overall economy suffered due to COVID, the real estate market was one of the least affected and continues building wealth for investors even through the downturn.
 Rental income properties remain attractive investments.
-Though prices for multifamily apartments were predicted to decline substantially, that prediction has not yet materialised.
+Though prices for multifamily apartments were predicted to decline substantially, that prediction has not yet materialized.

 Others, not as optimistic, forecast a general slowdown in the real estate rental business through 2022.
 Few real estate economists are predicting a complete market collapse like was experienced in 2008.

 Unlike in 2008, there is an undersupply of real estate, both single-family and multifamily rental properties.
 Interest rates are historically low, keeping real estate purchases affordable.
 Most predict that interest rates will remain low through 2021 and possibly into 2022.